BREAD BAKING

 knead by hand.
 My bread machines did all the work.
 I just get the credit.

-not fashionable today.
-The flour is bread flour.
-Bread flour is high
+These loaves are white bread which is not fashionable today.
+The flour is bread

-protein, unbleached and fresh.
-It's fresh because I buy a commercial product in
+flour.
+Bread flour is high protein, unbleached and fresh.
+It's fresh because I

-50 pound bags.
+buy a commercial product in 50 pound bags.
 I use olive oil and honey.
-No milk or eggs.
+No milk or

-bread baking and build your skills from there to become an artisan bread baker.
+the basics of bread baking and build your skills from there to become an artisan

+bread baker.
 Learn right from the start.

-There are not short cuts to becoming an artisan baker.
+There are no short cuts to becoming an

 More Tips